-Section 96. (a) In this section, "isolation" means separation, for the period of communicability, 456 of infected individuals or animals from other individuals or animals in such places and under 457 458 such conditions as will prevent the direct or indirect transmission of an infectious agent to susceptible people or to other individuals or animals who may spread the agent to others.
-In this 459 section, "quarantine" means restricting the freedom of movement of well individuals or domestic 460 animals that have been exposed to a communicable disease for a period of time relating to the 461 usual incubation period of the disease, in order to prevent effective contact with those not so 462 exposed.
-In this section, "disease or condition dangerous to the public health" does not include 463 464 acquired immune deficiency syndrome or the human immunodeficiency virus.

-(b) Whenever the commissioner, or a local public health authority within its jurisdiction, 465 466 determines that an individual or group of individuals has or may have a disease or condition dangerous to the public health or is or may be infected with an agent of such a disease or 467 468 condition, which disease or condition is transmissible between people and poses a serious danger to public health, the commissioner, or a local public health authority may order such individual 469 or group to be isolated or quarantined.
-An order for isolation or quarantine may include any 470 individual who is unwilling or unable to undergo vaccination, precautionary prophylaxis, 471 medical treatment, decontamination, medical examinations, tests, or specimen collection and 472 whose refusal of 1 or more of these measures poses a serious danger to public health or results in 473 uncertainty whether he or she has been exposed to or is infected with a disease or condition that 474 poses a serious danger to public health.
-The order may be a verbal order in exigent 475 circumstances, and in such case it shall be followed by a written order as soon as reasonably 476 possible.
-The written order shall be delivered personally, but if that is not possible, it shall be 477 delivered in a manner that is reasonably calculated to notify the individual or group.
-In the case 478 of a group, this may include delivery through the mass media and posting in a place where group 479 members are reasonably likely to see the order.
-480 serious danger to public health, and may include, but are not limited to, restricting a person from being present in certain places including but not limited to school or work; confinement to private homes; confinement to other private or public premises; or isolation or quarantine of an
+Section 96. (a) In this section, "isolation" means separation, for the period of communicability, of infected individuals or animals from other individuals or animals in such places and under such conditions as will prevent the direct or indirect transmission of an infectious agent to susceptible people or to other individuals or animals who may spread the agent to others.
+In this section, "quarantine" means restricting the freedom of movement of well individuals or domestic animals that have been exposed to a communicable disease for a period of time relating to the usual incubation period of the disease, in order to prevent effective contact with those not so exposed.
+In this section, "disease or condition dangerous to the public health" does not include acquired immune deficiency syndrome (AIDS) or the human immunodeficiency virus (HIV). (b) Whenever the commissioner, or a local public health authority within its jurisdiction, determines that an individual or group of individuals has or may have a disease or condition dangerous to the public health or is or may be infected with an agent of such a disease or condition, which disease or condition is transmissible between people and poses a serious danger to public health, the commissioner, or a local public health authority may order such individual or group to be isolated or quarantined.
+An order for isolation or quarantine may include any individual who is unwilling or unable to undergo vaccination, precautionary prophylaxis, medical treatment, decontamination, medical examinations, tests, or specimen collection and whose refusal of one or more of these measures poses a serious danger to public health or results in uncertainty whether he or she has been exposed to or is infected with a disease or condition that poses a serious danger to public health.
+The order may be a verbal order in exigent circumstances, and in such case it shall be followed by a written order as soon as reasonably possible.
+The written order shall be delivered personally, but if that is not possible, it shall be delivered in a manner that is reasonably calculated to notify the individual or group of it.
+In the case of a group, this may include delivery through the mass media and posting in a place where group members are reasonably likely to see it.